-Total debt was \$19,427 as of April 1, 2023 compared to \$20,669 as of December31, 2022 and primarily consists of right-of-use obligations - finance.
+Total debt was \$18,203 as of July 1, 2023 compared to \$20,669 as of December 31, 2022 and primarily consists of right-of-use obligations - finance.

 The Company maintains a Credit Facility that provides for, among other things, a revolving commitment, which is subject to a borrowing base derived from certain receivables, inventory and property and equipment.
 The Credit Facility provides for the revolving commitment in an aggregate principal amount of up to \$75,000 and allows for an uncommitted ability to increase the aggregate principal amount by an additional \$75,000 to \$150,000, subject to certain terms and conditions.
 The Credit Facility matures on June 17, 2027.
-As of April 1, 2023 and December 31, 2022, our outstanding revolving loan balance was \$0.
-As of April 1, 2023 and December 31, 2022, the outstanding standby letters of credit balance as of April 1, 2023 was \$620, and we had \$0 of our trade letters of credit outstanding in accounts payable in our consolidated balance sheets.
+As of July 1, 2023 and December 31, 2022, our outstanding revolving loan balance was \$0, respectively.
+As of July 1, 2023 and December 31, 2022, the outstanding standby letters of credit balance was \$1,100 and \$620, respectively, and we had \$0 of our trade letters of credit outstanding in accounts payable in our consolidated balance sheets.
 We use the trade letters of credit in the ordinary course of business to satisfy certain vendor obligations.

 Loans drawn under the Credit Facility bear interest at a per annum rate equal to either (a) SOFR plus an applicable margin of 1.50% to 2.00% per annum based on the Company's fixed charge coverage ratio, or (b) an "alternate prime base rate" subject to an increase from 0.00% to 0.50% per annum based on the Company's fixed charge coverage ratio.
-As of April 1, 2023, the Company's SOFR based interest rate was 6.90% and the Company's prime based rate was 8.50%.
+As of July 1, 2023, the Company's SOFR based interest rate was 6.74% and the Company's prime based rate was 8.25%.
 A commitment fee, based upon undrawn availability under the Credit Facility bearing interest at a rate of either 0.20% or 0.25% per annum based on the amount of undrawn availability, is payable monthly.
 Under the terms of the Credit Agreement, cash receipts are deposited into a lock-box, which are at the Company's discretion unless the "cash dominion period" is in effect, during which cash receipts will be used to reduce amounts owing under the Credit Agreement.
-The cash dominion period is triggered in an event of default or if "excess availability," as defined under the Credit Agreement, is less than \$9,000 for three consecutive business days and will continue until, during the preceding 45 consecutive days, no event of default existed and excess availability has been greater than \$9,000 at all times (with the trigger subject to adjustment based on the Company's revolving commitment).
-In addition, in the event that the Company's required excess availability related to the "Covenant Testing Trigger Period" (as defined under the Credit Agreement) is less than \$7,500 for three consecutive days, (with the trigger subject to adjustment based on 1.0 to 1.0, and continuing until excess availability has been greater than or equal to \$7,500 at all times for 45 consecutive days (with the trigger subject to adjustment based on the company's revolving commitment).
+The cash dominion period is triggered in an event of default or if "excess availability," as defined under the Credit Agreement, is less than \$9,000 for three consecutive business days and will continue until, during the preceding 45 consecutive days, no event of default existed and excess availability has been greater than \$9,000 at all times (with the trigger subject to adjustment based on the Company's required commitment).
+In addition, in the event that the Company's required excess availability related to the "Covenant Testing Trigger Period" (as defined under the Credit Agreement) is less than \$7,500 for three consecutive business days, the Company shall be required to maintain a minimum fixed charge coverage ratio of 1.0 to 1.0, and continuing until excess availability has been greater than or equal to \$7,500 at all times for 45 consecutive days (with the trigger subject to adjustment based on the Company's revolving commitment).